inkstitch/inkstitch/collections/_tutorial/en/cookie_cutter_tiling.md

 The result is quite logical, after flattening the effect, the group contains 3 paths, so we are in fact intersecting 4 paths.

-Not ugly but not so good for embroidery, that would yiel too many jumps.
+Not ugly but not so good for embroidery, that would yield too many jumps.

 #### Second trial
 In oder to intersect only two paths,let's combine the three paths of the tiling  before flattening.
 Then intersect the single resulting path with the swiming suit shape

 ![intersection_2](/assets/images/tutorials/cookie_cutter_tiling/ss_intersection_2.jpg)